Tell Me You Love Me World Tour: Development

 Lovato told Billboard that the tour would have "a lot more production".
 "It will represent who I am as a person and an artist and I can't wait for this country to see it," she added.
 Lovato also aimed to take an intimate experience on the tour.
 "I'm going to utilize the arenas and really make sure that from every seat, you get to see my performance up close and personal, as much as we possibly can," she said.
 Rehearsals for the tour took place at Sleep Train Arena in Sacramento, California.

 Concert synopsis

 On the North American leg of the tour, the show is divided into five parts and an encore.
 The show begins with a montage of the tour's video interludes.
 Lovato rises from a hole in the floor, performing "You Don't Do It for Me Anymore" in a getup of a black dress and a trench coat.
-An interlude is played, which features Lovato portraying both mental health professional and patient.
-Lovato then appears on stage laying on a psychiatrist couch in a black leather bodysuit and thigh-high pointed boots, performing "Daddy Issues".
+An interlude is played, which features the singer portraying both mental health professional and patient.
+She then appears on stage laying on a psychiatrist couch in a black leather bodysuit and thigh-high pointed boots, performing "Daddy Issues".
 Lovato performs "Cool for the Summer", accompanied by the eleven dancers performing same-sex erotic moves.
 The female dancers do synchronized chair-dancing while Lovato performs "Sexy Dirty Love", followed by "Heart Attack" with the male dancers breakdance.
-"Give Your Heart a Break" is then sung, with Lovato performs backed by a kiss cam.
+"Give Your Heart a Break" is then sung, backed by a kiss cam.